wozgonon/tuple/README.md

 ## Tuple

-This package provides an operator grammer that you can tweak so that you can create simple parsers and Domain Specific Languages (DSL) without having the overhead or learning and using a general purpose parser.
+This package provides an operator grammer that can be tweaked to create simple parsers and Domain Specific Languages (DSL) without having the overhead of writing ones own parser or learning to use a [compiler-compiler](https://en.wikipedia.org/wiki/Compiler-compiler).

 The package provides functions for parsing, printing and processing a number of simple Grammars.
 The parsers produce a common [parse tree](https://en.wikipedia.org/wiki/Parse_tree)